yaroslavfed/yaroslavfed/README.md

 ### About me:

-    - 🕗 I am now actively learning C#
+    - 🎓 I graduated from Novosibirsk State Technical University
-    - 📚 I try myself in working with ASP.NET
+    - ☁ I've been working with ASP.NET
-    - 🌴 I specialize in the backend, but I had to write a frontend
-    - 👨‍🔬 I know mathematics and computational programming quite well
+    - 📡 I have worked with different network protocols such as gRPC, WCF and REST
+    - 💻 I've worked with desktop development, with frameworks like Avalonia and WPF
+    - 🚀 I have developed applications with both an imperative and a reactive approach

 ## Languages and Tools: